 Tooth of the Paper

 The tooth of the paper is the biggest difference between watercolor paper and mixed media paper.
-But what is a tooth in reference to paper?
+But what is a tooth about paper?
 This refers to the fibers that stick up from the top of the page and catch pigment.
 The bigger the tooth, the more the pigment will stick to the page.

 Weight of the Paper

-The weight of a piece of paper is not necessarily referring to how heavy the paper is, though the weights do get heavier, but what pressure is used when the paper is rolled out at the end of the papermaking process.
+The weight of a piece of paper does not necessarily refer to how heavy the paper is, though the weights do get heavier, but what pressure is used when the paper is rolled out at the end of the papermaking process?
 Rollers are used when paper is almost finished, and the amount of pressure used between these rollers on pieces of paper is what determines its weight.

-Watercolor paper and mixed media paper tend to come in the same weights.
-One is a light weight, and the other is a heavy weight.
+Watercolor paper and mixed media paper tend to come in the same weight.
+One is a lightweight, and the other is a heavyweight.
 These weights are generally much higher than typical drawing paper which means that they can stand up to substantially more abuse and layering during the coloring process.

 The higher weights available in both watercolor and mixed media paper allow for wet applications without the paper wrinkling under the strain of wet mediums, like ink and paint.
 If you’re looking for a paper that will withstand a messier coloring experience, heavier papers are your best bet.